 What Contributes to Employee Well-being?

 Contrary to what some employers may think, employees are not motivated exclusively – or even primarily – by financial incentives.
 While it’s important for companies to offer competitive packages if they want to retain their best staff, the happiest workers are not the highest paid but the most highly engaged.
+We have clearly seen this in our virtual receptionist call answering teams at CALLCARE.
 A 2012 survey of six of the world’s leading economies by Kenexa found the UK ranked last in terms of employee engagement levels.
 Employers may recognise the benefits of a highly engaged workforce but more still needs to be done on a practical level.